open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opampbridgespecvolumesindexflexvolumesecretref">secretRef</a></b></td>
         <td>object</td>
         <td>
           secretRef is Optional: secretRef is reference to the secret object containing sensitive information to pass to the plugin scripts.
-This may be empty if no secret object is specified.
-If the secret object contains more than one secret, all secrets are passed to the plugin scripts.<br/>
+This may be empty if no secret object is specified.<br/>
         </td>
         <td>false</td>
       </tr></tbody>